Content Marketing in 2020 and Beyond

 The biggest challenge by far is dealing with the vast amount of data involved in all the stages I just described.
 There’s far too much information to process this manually.
 Those days are over and content marketers that fail to realize it will fall by the wayside.

 It depends on what model you’re using to generate content.
-We recently published a comparison of popular natural language generation (NLG) models, GPT-2, GROVER, MarketMuse First Draft, and XLNet using real-world metrics that a content marketer would use to evaluate a submission.
+We recently published a comparison of popular natural language generation (NLG) models (opens in a new tab), GPT-2, GROVER, MarketMuse, and XLNet using real-world metrics that a content marketer would use to evaluate a submission.

 In my opinion, these models approach NLG the wrong way.
 They rely on a phrase or short piece of content as an input and use it to generate further content.